matthias-schuetz/CanvasAnimationPlayground/README.md

 ## A browser playground for creating HTML5 canvas animations in real-time

 The Canvas Animation Playground is an experimental tool for creating HTML5 canvas animations.
 Just type in JavaScript code and it will be interpreted for the &lt;canvas&gt; box on the right side.
 The function "CanvasAnimationLoop()" gets called on every browser frame via "requestAnimationFrame".
 Animations can be exported as stand-alone HTML files.
 The editor can be customized in its appearance so there are themes and some other editor options.
-The Canvas Animation Playground is based on HTMLiveCode and CodeMirror and HTML5's localStorage.
+The Canvas Animation Playground is based on HTMLiveCode, CodeMirror and HTML5's localStorage.

 <img src="http://matthias-schuetz.github.com/canvas-animation-playground/canvas-animation-playground.png" />